Dealerdirect/guides/protocols/development-process/work-approach-checklist.md

 the idea that something should be changed or added to the system, it should be clear what problem the idea addresses.

-The product owner should be able to summarize the goal should in one or two sentences.
+The product owner should be able to summarize the goal in one or two sentences.

 Any relevant information should be gathered together in an IDEA ticket.
 The content of the ticket should be clear, without explaining it in person.
-This can be validated with the Scrum Master.
 Once the ticket is clear it should be validated by the stake-holder to make sure the ticket represents their reality.

 _Responsibility of_: <span class="role role-stakeholder">Stakeholder</span>